Taytatat/Semester_ProjectV2/README.md

 ds = date and time (calcualated in 30 mintue intervals

 yhat = the predicted number of staff needed in the given room (i rounded all answers to the nearest number)

+Model is still incomplete as still need to collect a few more forecast.
+Treat everything here as in progress